mrnglory/Programming-Linguistics/README.md

-# Programming-Language
+# Programming-Linguistics
-This repository is a collection of assignments from the programming language classes in the first semester of 2019.
+This repository is a collection of assignments from the Programming Linguisticse class in the first semester of 2019.